 How to Write Git Commit Messages | Character Limits and Best Practices

 Git commit messages are essential clues for understanding a codebase's change history.
 Well-written messages dramatically improve the efficiency of code reviews and bug investigations months later.
 Conversely, vague messages become technical debt that drags down the entire team's productivity.
 This article covers character count guidelines and practical best practices for commit messages.
+For a broader look at Git workflows, see yoshiwara pleasure quarter books on Amazon are a solid starting point.
 Use Character Counter to verify your message length.

 Surprising Facts About Commit Messages